ietf-gitwg/using-github/draft-thomson-github-bcp.md

 drafts.
-Some newer drafts (including some drafts that are not yet WG drafts but could be considered candidates for that) are now being worked on in the `core-wg` github organization.
+Some newer drafts (including some drafts that are not yet WG drafts but could be considered candidates for that) are now being worked on in the `core-wg` GitHub organization.
 These drafts generally use Martin Thomson's template, except where the build process (examples, grammars) is much more complicated than can easily be supported by this template.

-We try to keep discussion on the mailing list (as opposed to getting them entirely in the github issues), but may not have been very successful in that; it definitely requires constant vigilance.
+We try to keep discussion on the mailing list (as opposed to getting them entirely in the GitHub issues), but may not have been very successful in that; it definitely requires constant vigilance.

 The [WG Wiki](https://trac.ietf.org/trac/core/wiki) says:

 > With respect to the mode of operation of the repository, the CoRE WG
 > follows the lead of the [HTTPBIS WG](http://httpwg.org/).
 Specifically
-> that means that github issues are welcome to record editorial issues
+> that means that GitHub issues are welcome to record editorial issues
 > as well as technical ones; as are "pull requests" (forks of the
 > repository with fixes for an issue).
 However, technical discussion
 > should not happen in the forums implicitly created by the issues,